martinbaumgaertner/website/content/publication/baumgartner-uncertainty-2020/index.md

 publication: ""
 publication_short: ""

-abstract: This paper shows that uncertainty has an impact on the effectiveness of monetary policy shocks.
-As uncertainty increases, so does the risk that a restrictive forward guidance shock will increase rather than decrease stock prices.
-This effect can be seen not only in high-frequency variables, but also in VAR models with external instruments.
-The results suggest that uncertainty is an alternative approach to explain the phenomena previously known as information shock and should therefore receive more attention in monetary policy measures.
+abstract: This paper studies the effect of uncertainty on monetary policy shocks for the euro area.
+The analysis shows that various forms of forward guidance under high uncertainty produce results similar to those attributed to information shocks in the literature.
+This effect can be seen in high-frequency variables and VAR models with external instruments.
+The results suggest that uncertainty is related to information shocks and can potentially explain the timing of these shocks.

 # Summary.
 An optional shortened abstract.
 summary: ""